 However, at the core of the precarity and inequity that we see in the platform economy, is the lack of legal protection for gig workers – something platforms around the world have taken advantage of in creating their business models.
 This is why the most lasting and fundamental change must happen through better application of existing law, as well as new legislation.

 “It is encouraging to see some platforms responding positively to improve their ratings”, says Professor Darcy du Toit, of the University of the Western Cape, one of the Code’s main authors.
 “But others don’t, and all workers have the same rights.
 That’s where the law comes in.”

 Professor Sandra Fredman from the Oxford University Faculty of Law, was also one of the Code’s main authors.
 “The problem of high unemployment in South Africa is not solved by jobs with high levels of exploitation,’ said Professor Fredman.
 ‘Such jobs not only undermine workers’ constitutional rights to dignity and fair labour practices.
 They also have a corrosive effect on working standards of workers in competing enterprises.
 Legal regulation is essential to ensure that platforms with better practices are not undermined by competition with those who force down terms and conditions”, she said.

-The Code, and accompanying explanatory memorandum and executive summary, are based around the five principles of fair platform work, developed by the Fairwork Foundation’s international research network, in consultation with workers, platforms, third sector organisations, and the ILO.
+The Code, and accompanying explanatory memorandum and executive summary, are based around the five principles of fair platform work, developed by Fairwork’s international research network, in consultation with workers, platforms, third sector organisations, and the ILO.
 These comprise Fair Pay, Fair Conditions, Fair Contracts, Fair Management, and Fair Representation.